corbindavenport/nexus-tools/README.md

 ### Analytics

-Nexus Tools uses Google Analytics to transmit your operating system and CPU architecture during the installation process.
+Nexus Tools uses [Plausible Analytics](https://plausible.io) to transmit your operating system and CPU architecture during the installation process.
 This data is not sold or shared in any way, it's only for me to know which hardware platforms I should focus my attention on.
-You can disable Google Analytics by adding the `--no-analytics` parameter to the install command, like this:
+You can disable analytics reporting by adding the `--no-analytics` parameter to the install command, like this:

 ```
 bash <(curl -s https://raw.githubusercontent.com/corbindavenport/nexus-tools/master/install.sh) --no-analytics